8 MIN READ

 Recap: What is ‘buy now, pay later’?

-It has many names across the globe: payment instalments, pay over time, staggered payments, or financing.
-Whatever you call it, it is a popular payment choice for Canadians right now, particularly those of the Millennial generation, and for those doing the vast majority of their shopping in e-commerce stores.
-It’s also growing in popularity - here’s why.
+It has many names across the globe: installment payments, pay over time, staggered payments, or financing.
+Whatever you call it, it is a popular payment choice for Canadians right now, particularly among younger generations, and for those doing the vast majority of their shopping in e-commerce stores.
+It’s also growing in popularity across other age groups.
+Here’s why.

 5 reasons more shoppers are going with buy now, pay later at checkout